SACHSTech/careers-in-computer-science-lucymao-12/project.md

 <br>

 # Standard Education
+Many educational institutions in Canada have accredited programs and courses that can give you the foundations for any future software engineering projects or jobs that you will want to take on.
 This part will vary from individual to individual so do not be concerned because this is only one of a multitude of paths one can take to find a career within software engineering.

 <br>
 <h2><b><img src="https://upload.wikimedia.org/wikipedia/en/thumb/2/29/McGill_University_CoA.svg/1200px-McGill_University_CoA.svg.png" alt="mcgill logo" width="50"/> McGill University</h2></b>